 Keep an "Overlearning" project in Todoist with a list of tasks you can quickly choose from the next time you find yourself with pomodoro time to spare.

 If the system seems simple, that’s because it is.
 The Pomodoro technique is all about getting your mind in the zone to finish your tasks.

 The arbitrary silliness of using a tomato as a stand-in for units of time belies the Pomodoro Technique's serious effectiveness in helping people get things done.
 Here's what makes the method uniquely suited to boosting productivity:

 Making it easy to just get started

 Luckily, studies have also shown an effective way to break out of the avoidance cycle: shrink whatever it is you're putting off down to a tiny, unintimidating first step.
-For example, instead of sitting down to write novel, sit down to write for 5 minutes.
+For example, instead of sitting down to write a novel, sit down to write for 5 minutes.
 Still too hard?
 Try just sitting down to edit a paragraph.
 Doing something small for a short period of time is a whole lot easier to face than trying to take on a big project all at once.

 That procrastination-busting strategy is exactly what the pomodoro technique asks you to do: break down your big tasks, projects, or goals into something you only have to do for the next 25 minutes.
-It keeps you hyper focused on the one next thing you need to do rather than get overwhelmed by the enormity of what you're taking on.
+It keeps you hyper-focused on the next thing you need to do rather than get overwhelmed by the enormity of what you're taking on.
 Don't worry about the outcome — just take it one pomodoro at a time.